-- 4.11 In order to facilitate consideration of proposals for new outputs by the Committee, the Chair should undertake a preliminary assessment of such proposals.
-The Chair should, for that purpose, be supported by the Vice-Chair and the Secretariat. - 4.12 The outcome of the preliminary assessment should be submitted to the Committee for consideration and approval, and should include the appraisal by the Chair of: - .1 whether the proposal complies with the requirements for the submission of proposals for outputs, as specified in annex 1; - .2 whether the proposal complies with the criteria specified in paragraph 4.13; - .3 whether the demonstrated need of the proposal requires its inclusion on the biennial agenda; and, if so, - .4 whether the agenda of the Committee can absorb the work associated with the output.
+- 4.9 In order to facilitate consideration of proposals for outputs by the Committee, the Chair should undertake a preliminary assessment of such proposals.
+The Chair should, for that purpose, be supported by the Vice-Chair and the Secretariat. - 4.10 The outcome of the preliminary assessment should be submitted to the Committee for consideration and approval, and should include the Chair's appraisal of: - .1 whether the proposal complies with the requirements for the submission of proposals for outputs, as specified in paragraph 4.7; - .2 whether the proposal complies with the criteria specified in paragraph 4.11; - .3 whether the demonstrated need of the proposal requires its inclusion in the biennial agenda; and, if so, - .4 whether the agenda of the Committee can absorb the work associated with the output.